 by Andrew Sprung

 We often hear that Romney has a challenger's advantage in a down economy.
 He can stick to a simple message: the economy is broken and Obama can't fix it -- I can.
 And the Romney campaign has indicated that he regards offering detail as a disadvantage and distraction.
-Don't say what you'd cut; don't say what tax loopholes you'd close or what "simple, effective" regulation would look like; just offer yourself as a problem solver who "knows how jobs come and how they go."
+Don't say what you'd cut; don't say what tax loopholes you'd close or what "simple, effective" regulation would look like; just offer yourself as a problem solver who "knows how jobs come and how they go."'via Blog this'

 Such a strategy could work if the economic news is bad enough.
 But there's a flip side.
 Obama, unlike Romney, has a record to run on -- a record of engagement with national problems that he doesn't have to run away from, as Romney does from his signature achievement as governor of Massachusetts.
 And now, Obama is running on that record.
 Here he is at UVA on Aug.
 29, combating the notion that he failed to bring hope and change: